Dear Ms. Vicki,

 I am a boatswain's mate third class in the U.S. Coast Guard.
 My girlfriend and I are tired of waiting to get married.
 We have been together six years.

 She currently lives in Florida, and I am stationed in Massachusetts.
 She graduates from college in December.

 After serious research, we have discovered that in order for her to become licensed as a teacher in Massachusetts, it could take nearly a year, maybe more.

 This being said, we understand that until I get advanced and transferred or become tour-complete at my current state and get transferred, that it may be futile to try and get her up here with me.
 We will just be leaving again shortly thereafter.

 The question really is why shouldn’t we get married?
 I want her to be able to use her spousal benefits because she has put the time in like any other spouse, just without the paperwork to back her up.

 I have tried to look up how that would work, but to no avail.
 Will she be able to use health benefits while living so far from my station?
-Will I still get BAH with dependents even though she doesn’t live with me?
+Will I still get Basic Allowance for Housing with dependents even though she doesn’t live with me?

-If you marry your fiancé now and if she stays in Florida, she would still get Tricare coverage.
-She should call Tricare for dvice on which plan to use: Standard or Prime depending on whether she lives near a military hospital.
+If you marry your fiancée now and she stays in Florida, she would still get Tricare coverage.
+She should call Tricare for advice on which plan to use: Select (previously known as Tricare Standard) or Prime, depending on whether she lives near a military hospital.

-Lastly, check with your administration section in your unit for more information.
-Your admin section would know exactly how to help you.
+Lastly, check with your unit's administration section for more information.
+They should know exactly how to help you.